-So, she assumes that the Day of the Wave Sheaf Offering celebrates the barley harvest and that these four verses indicate that we should have harvestable fields by the Day of the Wave Sheaf Offering.
-Based on those two assumptions which are essentially one thing in the same, she says the following.
+So, her assumption is that the Day of the Wave Sheaf Offering celebrates the barley harvest, and that these four verses indicate that we should have harvestable fields by the Day of the Wave Sheaf Offering.
+Based on those two assumptions which is essentially one thing in the same, she says the following.

 You are going to be shocked when you see what Scripture qualifies as a harvestable field versus what they qualify as a harvestable field.

 In our video Aviv Barley Simplified we explain this verse in greater detail, if you have not seen Aviv Barley Simplified, I strongly recommend it.
 It will give you a good basis in what Scripture actually says these next four verses mean, and some other verses we are going to look at as well.
 So, if you want to know the correct interpretation of these verses, I encourage you to check out Aviv Barley Simplified.

 10 “Speak to the children of Israel, and say to them: when you come into the land which I give you and reap its harvest, then you shall bring a sheaf of the first fruits of your harvest to the priest.